robosoto/reservation-system/README.md

 3. Manage your reservations through the user flow.

-If you have any questions, issues, or suggestions, please feel free to contact us or create an issue on GitHub.
+If you have any questions, issues, or suggestions, please feel free to contact us.

 Thank you for using Go Eazy Car Rentals!